 Once elected, the Board of BID Leamington will meet monthly.
 Every levy paying business will be eligible to be a member of BID Leamington and vote at Annual General Meetings.
 The BID manager will work with appropriate a gencies to deliver the programme of projects.

-The BID area and the levy percentage cannot be altered without an alteration ballot.
+The BID area cannot be altered without an alteration ballot.
 However, the BID projects, costs and timescales can be altered subject to Board approval providing the changes fall within the income of the BID.